 However, their endearing appearance belies a stubborn nature, which makes them quite difficult to train.
 Training pugs can therefore be a frustrating experience, especially for people with limited experience in handling them.

-Training pug dogs is very important for their safety and happiness.
-Pugs can be trained quickly, but they are a little bit on the stubborn side, which means that a pug owner needs to have a firm grasp on what works for training pug dogs so that the pug doesn’t start to take control.
-Following are seven tips to keep in mind while training pug dogs.
+However, training pug dogs is very important for their safety and happiness.
+Pugs can be trained quickly, but they are a little bit on the stubborn side, which means that a pug owner needs to have a firm grasp on what works for training pug dogs so that they doesn’t start to take control.
+Following are ten tips to keep in mind while training pug dogs.